Trade and E-commerce

-The incredible scale and growth of Asia’s trade and e-commerce market is attractive to overseas investors, but the fluid regulatory environment remains a major challenge for any investor.
+The exponential growth of Asia’s trade and e-commerce market is attractive to overseas investors, but the fluid regulatory environment remains challenging.

 Asia’s trade and e-commerce markets are growing rapidly across countries.
 China’s total import-export volume and cross border e-commerce transactions reached US $4 trillion and US $1.2 trillion, respectively, in 2017 – both representing the world’s largest markets.

 Vietnam’s e-commerce market is experiencing double-digit growth, while investors in India are benefiting from rapidly growing internet penetration and some relaxation of government regulations.

 Despite the prosperity of the market, entering the industry can pose considerable challenges.

 How we can help companies leverage growth in the trade and e-commerce industry: